IRS Debt Resolution & Representation Services

 Guaranteed Installment Agreements

-These agreements are available for taxpayers who owe $10,000 or less and have filed all of their tax returns on time for the past five years.
-The IRS will generally accept a guaranteed installment agreement as long as the taxpayer agrees to pay the balance owed in full within three years.
+Guaranteed installment agreements apply to taxpayers who owe $10,000 or less and have filed all required tax returns on time during the past five years.
+In most cases, the IRS approves this IRS Debt Resolution option if the taxpayer agrees to pay the balance in full within three years.

 Streamlined Installment Agreements

-To apply for an installment agreement, taxpayers can use the IRS Online Payment Agreement application or fill out Form 9465, Installment Agreement Request.
+To apply for either agreement, taxpayers may use the IRS Online Payment Agreement application or submit Form 9465.

 Offer in Compromise

-An Offer in Compromise (OIC) is an agreement between the taxpayer and the IRS to settle the taxpayer’s tax debt for less than the full amount owed.
-To be eligible for an OIC, the taxpayer must demonstrate that they cannot pay the full amount owed, even through an installment agreement, and that paying the full amount would cause financial hardship.
+Another effective IRS Debt Resolution tool is an Offer in Compromise (OIC).
+An OIC allows taxpayers to settle their tax debt for less than the full amount owed.
+To qualify, taxpayers must prove they cannot pay the full balance, even through an installment agreement, without financial hardship.

-There are three types of Offers in Compromise available:
+The IRS recognizes three types of Offers in Compromise.

 Bankruptcy

-Bankruptcy is a serious decision with long-lasting consequences, so taxpayers should consult with a qualified bankruptcy attorney before pursuing this option.
+Because bankruptcy carries lasting consequences, taxpayers should consult a qualified bankruptcy attorney before pursuing this option.

 Partial Payment Installment Agreement